lshift/diffa/doc/quick_start.md

     {"attributes":[],"eventType":"downstream-same","metadata":{"id":"id1","endpoint":"b",
     "lastUpdate":"2011-05-23T15:22:42.000+01:00","vsn":"y"}}

 Note that, in the `metadata`, the `id` is the same: this event relates to the same entity which appeared on the upstream system.
-But notice that `vsn` (the [digest][] of the entity) is different: the two systems hold different versions of the same entity.
+But notice that `vsn` is different: the two systems hold different versions of the same entity.

 The Diffa UI should now be showing a difference type of "Data difference".